doctorbond2/hakims_livs_2304_g06x/README.md

   After placing a successful order, the cart/localstorage will be emptied.
 The order will be saved and visible in the adminpage.

  4.4 About page:
-  This is more of a joke, can be removed by Hakim i
+  This is more of a joke, can be removed by Hakim if he feels like it.
+Needs proper implementation.